Hiking Cinque Terre with Kids: What to Know

 In Corniglia, the hard work begins even before you get to the trailhead!
 Corniglia is not at sea level, which makes it unique among the five Cinque Terre villages.

 Guess where the Corniglia train station is?
-Yup – sea level!
+Yup, sea level!
 In order to get from the Corniglia train station to the town, you’ll need to climb roughly 370 steps up.

 Hiking northwest towards Vernazza in the morning was a good choice as the sun was at our backs and not in our eyes.
 The trail is a mix of steps and dirt and there are picnic tables halfway through.

-Manarola to Cornigila Hike via 506, 586 and 587
+Manarola to Corniglia Hike via Volastra (#506, 586 and 587)

-There was a lot of variation in scenery on this Cinque Terre hike from Manarola to Cornigila, which made it quite enjoyable.
+There was a lot of variation in scenery on this Cinque Terre hike from Manarola to Corniglia, which made it quite enjoyable.
 There were vineyards, olive groves, forests, sweeping views of the towns and epic ocean views.

 Riomaggiore to Manarola Hike via 531